YOUR GUIDE TO

 Utilities: You’ll be responsible for monthly utilities like power, internet, and any subscription services you choose to have.

 Regular Expenses: Ownership comes with regular payments for rates, building insurance, repairs, and maintenance.
-Additionally, body corporate fees can add to the monthly outgoings.
+Additionally, body corporate fees add to the monthly outgoings and are subject to regular increases.

 Embracing Village Life: The Villa Experience

-On the other hand, opting for village living comes with its own share of economic and lifestyle incentives, particularly attractive if you appreciate community-centric living.
+On the other hand, opting for village living comes with its own share of economic and lifestyle incentives, particularly attractive if you appreciate community-centric living with lower weekly living costs.

 Reduced Financial Burden: One of the standout features of village living in an Archer Village is the reduced cost of living.
-When you purchase a villa here, significant expenses like rates, building insurance, and repairs are covered by the village itself.
+When you purchase a villa in an Archer Village, significant expenses like rates, building insurance, and repairs are covered by the village.
+You’re only responsible for the modest weekly fee contribution so are sheltered from rates and insurance increase.

-Community: Living in a village offers a ready-made community where neighbors are likely to foster close relationships.
+Community: Living in a village offers a ready-made community where neighbors are likely to foster close relationships s they are of a similar age and share similar interests.

-Affordability: Interestingly, villas in Archer Villages are priced below $700,000, based on 2024 valuations our premium villas are often under $600,000.
-This means you’ll save around $100,000 right off the bat, now that’s affordable living.
+Affordability: Interestingly, villas in Archer Villages are priced below $700,000, based on 2024 valuations our premium villas are often around the $600,000 mark.

 Costs Involved

-Utility and Living Costs: Your primary outlay will be capped to utilities and a minimal weekly fee, making it a financially sound decision for many.
+Utility and Living Costs: Your primary outlay will be your own power and a minimal weekly fee, making it a financially sound decision for many.

 Factors to Consider